 Family caregivers are usually female.
 Women are twice as likely to care for aging family members as men, according to the Family Caregiver Alliance.
 Men of the baby boomer generation may not be prepared to manage a household while caring for an aging spouse, while older women are more likely to care for their husbands at home.
 Divorced senior men are also more likely to marry younger women who can care for them longer.

 Elderly men may not be comfortable with care.
 Eighty percent of senior living staff members are women, according to Argentum.
 And, in this study on patients’ primary care physician gender preferences, researchers found patients of both sexes most often select providers of the same gender.
 Older men may be uncomfortable with female nursing assistance with activities of daily living (ADLs) such as dressing or bathing, and would prefer a male caregiver, according to the American Geriatrics Society.
 The desire to remain self-sufficient, coupled with this discomfort, prevents some men from exploring senior living options.
 Touring senior living communities and meeting other male residents can help eliminate some of these roadblocks.
 Meeting likeminded seniors is a great way to avoid social isolation, too.

 Whether a man will feel at home in a community is a common concern family members share when seeking senior living for a male relative, says Nick Chareas, a Senior Living Advisor at A Place for Mom.

-Fortunately, senior living communities have groups, activities, and offerings universally enjoyable for people of any gender.
+Fortunately, senior living communities have groups, activities, and offerings universally enjoyable for most everyone.
 Here are five things to look for when touring senior living with your dad.